conduitio-labs/conduit-connector-mongo/README.md

 > **Warning**
 >
 > [Azure CosmosDB for MongoDB](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/change-streams) has very limited support for Change Streams, so they cannot be used for CDC.
-> If CDC is not possible, like in the case with CosmosDB, the connector supports only insert operations by polling for new documents.
+> If CDC is not possible, like in the case with CosmosDB, the connector only supports detecting insert operations by polling for new documents.

 ### Configuration